Skip to content

 Beyond the truck itself, external factors also come into play.
 The biggest challenges for fleet managers often include rising operational costs and parts availability, which can directly impact what you pay at the shop.
 Being aware of these different elements helps you set realistic expectations for what a repair might cost.

-Breaking Down Labor Rates and Parts Pricing
+Understanding Labor Rates and Parts Costs

 When you get a repair estimate, the total is typically a combination of parts and labor.
 It’s helpful to understand how shops calculate these charges.
 Most mechanics use either an hourly rate or a flat-rate fee for specific jobs.
 An hourly rate is straightforward, while a flat rate is a predetermined price for a common task, like a brake job, regardless of how long it actually takes.